 So what is Reddit actually banning: your account, your IP, your device, or your behavior pattern?
-This guide covers how to check the signs, why it happens, and what you can do next to fix or get around a Reddit IP ban.
+This guide covers how to check the signs, why it happens, and what you can do next to fix it, as well as methods to get around a permanent ban.

 A Reddit IP ban blocks or limits traffic from your internet address, not just one account.
-Every device on that Wi-Fi may lose access.
-Incognito mode or a different browser won't help.
-Reddit pages may refuse to load entirely.
+Every device on the same Wi-Fi can lose access, and incognito mode or a different browser won't help.
+Instead, you'll simply experience loading failures or instant restrictions on new accounts without a clear warning.

 Ban Type | What Happens | How to Check |